coracle-social/pomade/README.md

 The registration event MAY contain recovery information in its private tags, including:

-- `recovery_service` - the pubkey of a email service that implements this protocol.
+- `email_service` - the pubkey of a email service that implements this protocol.
-- `recovery_email_hash` - the sha256 hash of the user's email.
+- `email_hash` - the sha256 hash of the user's email.
-- `recovery_email_ciphertext` - the user's email encrypted to `recovery_service` using nip 44.
+- `email_ciphertext` - the user's email encrypted to `email_service` using nip 44.
-- `recovery_email_collision` - how signers should handle multiple pubkeys being associated with a single email.
+- `email_collision_policy` - how signers should handle multiple pubkeys being associated with a single email.

 This prevents the signer from learning the email of the user, while also enabling it to pass the email along to the email service.